Sea Stars (professional wrestling): Ring of Honor (2018; 2021)

 One half of The Sea Stars Ashley Vox had always been familiar with the ROH Women of Honor division as she wrestled in various ROH Women's matches in the ROH Women's division during years 2018 & 2021.
 On the December 22nd, 2021 episode of ROH Women's division wednesday's Delmi Exo also stepped into the ROH Women's division and made her ROH Women of Honor debut against Max the Impaler but was not successful as the Impaler pinned Delmi after using her finisher.
 (Amy Rose was in Max the Impaler's corner and Ashley Vox came to Delmi's comfort after the match and then the two as The Sea Stars had a tag team match against Angelina Love & Mandy Leon immediately after the two confronted The Sea Stars with a speech but we're not successful against Love & Leon.)

 Major League Wrestling (MLW) (2021–2023)

-The team wrestles on the MLW roster.
+The team wrestled on the MLW roster.
 On April 6, 2023 one half of The Sea Stars by the name of Delmi Exo won the MLW World Women's Featherweight Championship at MLW's Pay-per-view by the name of War Chamber of year 2023 by defeating the inaugural champion Taya Valkyrie.